For over forty-five years, Duane Dean Behavioral Health Center -- a 501C-3

 Women & Children’s Center relocates to 1015 N. 5th Ave. in Kankakee – providing services on a part-time basis.

-Program begins providing childcare and transportation to women with children.
+The program begins providing childcare and transportation to women with children.

-Center celebrates 40 years of service.
+The Center celebrates 40 years of service.

 Women & Children’s Wellness Center moves to full-time operation and adds “family-centered treatment/recovery support services.”

-We merge with Rincon Family Services.
+Duane Dean Behavioral Health Center partners with Rincon Family Services.